mfleduc/FullScaleBGL/README.md

 If you wish to use your own basis functions, these packages are unnecessary.

 Currently, a new function called fullScaleBGLXXX.m is used for each model of Z_2.
-This is easily changed, and I will do so as soon as I am able.
+This is easily changed, and I will do so as soon as I am able and have decided how I want to handle passing in the optimization parameters.
+Right now they are defined in each function individually, which is a bit inelegant but at least makes it easy to find them?

 The code for logdet.m comes from
 Dahua Lin (2025).
 Safe computation of logarithm-determinat of large matrix (https://www.mathworks.com/matlabcentral/fileexchange/22026-safe-computation-of-logarithm-determinat-of-large-matrix), MATLAB Central File Exchange.